pallets/flask/docs/patterns/fileuploads.rst

         </form>
         '''

-So what does that :func:`~werkzeug.secure_filename` function actually do?
+So what does that :func:`~werkzeug.utils.secure_filename` function actually do?
 Now the problem is that there is that principle called "never trust user input".
 This is also true for the filename of an uploaded file.
 All submitted form data can be forged, and filenames can be dangerous.
 For